gcky/etl-project-website/testing.md

 To construct unit tests for the front-end, we used Jasmine which is a behaviour driven development framework as well as Karma which is a test runner that is framework agnostic. we used Karma to run the tests written in Jasmine to run on different browsers.
 While constructing the unit tests we tried to test most of the important features of our UI.
 Overall we have 75 tests in our suite.

+The locations of these unit tests can be found in the [Project File Structure]({{site.baseurl}}/dev/files.html) page of our technical documentation.

 <br><a class="btn-resp" href="#top">^ Back to Top</a>

 <hr>

 <a class="anchor" id="functional-testing"></a>

-## Integration & Functional Testing
+## Functional Testing

 Functional testing is used as a quality assurance process for a software system.It refers to activities that verify a specific action or function of the code.
 Functional test tends to answer the questions like “can the user do this” or “does this particular feature work”.
 In order to carry out our functional testing, we used our requirements specification to construct a series of test cases which were used for manual black-box testing.